Glossary N – Q

 The changing of a chemically active surface of a metal to a much less reactive state.
 In Stainless steels, the formation of a chromium/iron spinel surface layer; if this film is removed, such as by machining, it re-forms naturally on exposure to air.
 It may be de-stabilized by certain corrosives, leading to pitting or crevice corrosion.

-A metastable lamellar aggregrate of ferrite and cementite (iron carbide) resulting from the transformation of austenite at temperatures above the bainite range.
+A metastable lamellar aggregate of ferrite and cementite (iron carbide) resulting from the transformation of austenite at temperatures above the bainite range.

-Pressure Equipment Directive 97/23/EC.
+Pressure Equipment Directive 2014/68/EU.
 The European directive covers pressure equipment and assemblies with a maximum allowable pressure PS greater than 0.5 bar.
 Pressure equipment means vessels, piping, safety accessories, and pressure accessories, Assemblies means several pieces of pressure equipment assembled to form an integrated, functional whole.
-The Commission’s proposal was submitted to the Council of Ministers on July 15, 1993 and was adopted by the European parliament and the Council on May 29, 1997.
-It came into force on November 29, 1999 but compliance with its requirements will be optional until May 29, 2002.

 A symbol denoting the negative logarithm of the concentration of the hydrogen ion in gram-atoms per liter, used in expressing both acidity and alkalinity; ph = log 1 / H- per liter. pH is an important factor in corrosion control and must be considered when selecting Alloys for a particular service.